hazxel/sisyphus/C++/container.md

 ### Map, Set, Multiset, Multimap (red black tree)

-> set is using a **const iterator** because:
->
-> A set is like a map with no values but only keys.
-Those keys are used for a tree that accelerates operations on the set, they cannot change.
-Thus all elements must be const to keep the constraints of the underlying tree from being broken.

 ### unordered_map, unordered_set (hash map)

+### Constness of set and maps

+`set` is using a **const iterator** because: Elements form a tree that accelerates operations on the set, thus all elements must be const to keep the constraints of the underlying tree.

+A key of a `unordered_map` or `map` is also `const`, which means the type of `pair` is actually `std::pair<const KEY, VAL>`.
+Unfortunately, if you iterate throught them via `std::pair<KEY, VAL>`, a copy and an emplicit conversion will be triggered, thus introduce overhead.
+Solution is elegant- use `auto`: `for(const auto& p : m)`.